Nick-Liou/Distributed_KNN/README.md

 make runmpi
 ```

-This will run using as default 4 processes, to change the number of processes use:
+The above will run using as default 4 processes, to change the number of processes use:
 ```
 make runmpi NP=5
 ```